-In this guide, we will discuss the rules and laws of the European Union (EU) when it comes to your rights as a passenger when you are involuntarily denied boarding in case of an overbooked flight – and what kind of compensation you are entitled to in this situation.
+In this guide, we will discuss the rules and laws of the European Union (EU) when it comes to your passenger rights when you are involuntarily denied boarding in case of an overbooked flight – and what kind of compensation you are entitled to in this situation.

-Within the EU these rights, as well as the obligations of airliners, are described in the regulation officially known as (EC) No 261/2004 of the European Parliament and of the Council.
+In the EU, passenger rights and compensation are outline in a regulation officially known as (EC) No 261/2004 of the European Parliament and of the Council.
 We will abbreviate the regulation simply as EC/261 from here onward.

-1) Your flight is departing from an airport inside the European Union, Iceland, Norway or Switzerland.
+1) Departing from an airport inside the European Union, Iceland, Norway or Switzerland irrespective of the airline operating it.

 2) Your flight is arriving at an airport in the EU, Iceland, Norway or Switzerland and is operated by an airline from one of these countries.